 (define help-blurb

-(list name " provides functions for generating ASCII art"))
+name " provides functions for generating ASCII art"))

 However, arbitrary Scheme code might go wrong (e.g., loop forever) as